kbrownell/automated_testing/README.md

 2. Reduce the amount of code changes tested at once, so that we can find and fix bugs more quickly.
 3. Reduce the amount of time we spent running tests manually.
 4. Include test results as part of our code review process, without the added burden of manually running tests per pull request.
+5. Shift from "write more tests" to "all tests must pass" and what breaks better feel worth fixing, either in your code or the test.

+### Rollout Process
+1. Prototyped build and test on TravisCI.
+2. Incorporated round of developer feedback.
+3. 2-week sprint to clean up tests and add Travis to client's top 10 modules.
+4. Repeated with another client.
+5. Added tests to definition of done for custom work going forward.

 Current Toolchain
 ---